-One-quarter dog and three parts wolf, White Fang is a strong and resilient canine who is bred in the wild, raised by Indians, and becomes a ferocious fighting dog under the care of the cruel… (read full character analysis)
+One-quarter dog and three parts wolf, White Fang is a strong and resilient canine who is bred in the wild, raised by Indians, and becomes a ferocious fighting dog under the care of the cruel… read analysis of White Fang

 White Fang's first owner.
 A wise Indian, experienced in the ways of animals and nature, he takes White Fang and White Fang's mother, Kiche, into his care.
-He teaches White Fang how to behave… (read full character analysis)
+He teaches White Fang how to behave… read analysis of Gray Beaver

 White Fang's final owner.
 He rescues White Fang from the bulldog's lethal grip and from Beauty Smith's abusive care.
 Scott wins White Fang's trust and takes him to the Southland, where he trains White Fang to respect the laws of man and civilization.

 An ugly, cruel, and mean-spirited cook, Beauty uses alcohol to con Gray Beaver into selling White Fang.
 Beauty trains White Fang to be a ferocious fighting dog.
 White Fang considers him to be a "mad god."

 An impulsive and ill-tempered musher, he works with his sled partner, Henry, to convey the remains of Lord Alfred to McGurry.
 He is disturbed by the gradual disappearance of his dogs.
 The wolf pack attacks and devours him when he attempts to assault them with his gun.